By Wayne Veysey | Chief Correspondent

-Arsenal are in pole position to capture the versatile midfielder after making a concerted attempt to capture a player who has long been admired by Wenger.
+Arsenal are in pole position to capture the versatile midfielder after making a concerted attempt to acquire a player who has long been admired by Wenger.

 New Manchester United manager David Moyes is yet to make a move for the player who worked under him for five years at Everton, which, given that Chelsea have dropped their interest in Fellaini, could leave the road clear for Arsenal.

 It would be regarded as a considerable statement of intent if Wenger completes the signings of both Fellaini and Higuain.

 Intriguingly, the Arsenal manager also retains a strong interest in Wayne Rooney but will not continue his pursuit of Fiorentina’s Stevan Jovetic if he captures Higuain.